How to Make a GIF from a YouTube Video

-There is a number of different websites for the task, though Giphy remains to be the most efficient.
+There are many different websites for the task, though Giphy remains to be the most efficient.
 The process is easy to grasp, it takes less than 5 minutes, and there is a handful of GIF customization options.
-Giphy supports links from YouTube and Vimeo, as well as images and videos from user computer.
+Giphy supports links from YouTube and Vimeo, as well as images and videos from the user's computer.

 1. Open the Giphy GIF Maker page.